 The Board of Directors adheres to written rules of procedure which are revised annually and are set at the constituting Board meeting.
 The rules of procedure regulate, among other things, the practice of the Board of Directors, tasks, decision-making within the Company, the Board of Director's meeting agenda, the Chairman's duties and allocation of responsibilities between the Board of Directors and the CEO.
 Instruction for financial reporting and instructions for the CEO are also determined in connection with the constituting Board meeting.

-The Board of Directors meets according to a pre-determined annual schedule and at least seven ordinary Board meetings shall be held between each annual general meeting.
+The Board of Directors meets according to a pre-determined annual schedule and at least seven ordinary Board meetings shall be held between each Annual General Meeting.
 In addition to these meetings, extra meetings can be arranged for processing matters which cannot be referred to any of the ordinary meetings.

-|Name||Position||Member of the senior management team since||Employed at the Company since||Holdings1|
+|Name||Position||Member of the Senior Management Team since||Employed at the Company since||Holdings1|

-1Refers to shares (S), warrants (W) and stock options (SO) held in their own name and by affiliated natural and legal persons.
+1Refers to shares (S) and warrants (TO) in program TO 2022/2025 I, held in their own name and/or by affiliated natural and/or legal persons.